Monaco Grand Prix: Circuit

-Triple Formula One champion Nelson Piquet was fond of saying that racing at Monaco was "like trying to cycle round your living room", but added that "a win here was worth two anywhere else".
+Triple Formula One champion Nelson Piquet famously described racing at Monaco as "like riding a bicycle around your living room," illustrating the unique challenges posed by the circuit's narrow streets.
+He further emphasized the significance of victory at Monaco by stating that "a win here was worth two anywhere else".

-Notably, the course includes a tunnel.
+Notably, the circuit includes a tunnel.
 The contrast of daylight and gloom when entering/exiting the tunnel presents "challenges not faced elsewhere", as the drivers have to "adjust their vision as they emerge from the tunnel at the fastest point of the track and brake for the chicane in the daylight.".

-The fastest-ever qualifying lap was set by Lewis Hamilton in qualifying (Q3) for the 2019 Monaco Grand Prix, at a time of 1:10.166.
+The fastest-ever qualifying lap was set by Lando Norris in qualifying (Q3) for the 2025 Monaco Grand Prix, at a time of 1:09.954.

 Viewing areas

 During the Grand Prix weekend, spectators crowd around the Monaco Circuit.
 There are a number of temporary grandstands built around the circuit, mostly around the harbour area.
 The rich and famous spectators often arrive on their boats and the yachts through the harbour.
 Balconies around Monaco become viewing areas for the race as well.
 Many hotels and residents cash in on the bird's eye views of the race.